danijar/crafter/README.md

 ## Highlights

-Crafter is a procedurally generated 2D world, where the agent finds food, and collect materials to build tools, which in turn unlock new materials, all while avoiding or defending against monsters.
+Crafter is a complex simulated environment that tests a variety of abilities of learning agents.
+It features an open-ended world with image inputs where the player discovers resources and tools, all while ensuring its own survival.

 - **Generalization:** New procedurally generated map for each episode.
 - **Exploration:** Materials unlock new tools which in turn unlock new materials.
-- **Memory:** Input images show small part of the world centered at the agent.
+- **Partial observability:** Each input image reveals only a small part of the world.
-- **Survival:** Must find food and avoid or defend against creatures.
+- **Survival:** Must find food and water, rest, and defend against monsters.
-- **Reproducible:** All randomness is controlled by a single seed.
-- **Easy to use:** Image inputs and flat categorical action space.
+- **Easy to use:** Pure Python, image inputs, flat categorical actions.

 ## Play Yourself